-MI Slackbot must be open to the web in order to process requests submitted by Users.
+Metric Insights Slackbot must be open to the web in order to process requests submitted by users via the Slack app.

-Sensitive Data fetched by the MI Slackbot is protected against:
+Sensitive Data fetched by Metric Insights Slackbot is protected against:

 - Unauthorized User access

-- For details, refer to MI Slack App Security
+- For details, refer to Metric Insights Slack App Security

 - Malicious third-party breaches (mitigated through encryption as described in this article)

-- In order to protect data accessed by the MI Slackbot, its configuration file (Slackbot.ini) is encrypted with AES-128 encryption algorithm.
+- In order to protect data accessed by the Metric Insights Slackbot service, its configuration file (slackbot.ini) is encrypted with AES-128.

-- Slackbot.ini is encrypted partially using pyca/cryptography which implements Fernet encryption.
-A message encrypted this way cannot be manipulated or read without the key.
+- Slackbot.ini is encrypted using pyca/cryptography which implements Fernet encryption.
+A message that is encrypted using this method cannot be manipulated or read without a key.

 - To generate the key, we employ PBKDF2 (Password Based Key Derivation Function 2).

-- "Secret Key" is used to encrypt access credentials (app_id and app_key) allowing the MI Slackbot to connect to databases where data is stored.
+- A "Secret Key" is used to encrypt access credentials (app_id and app_key) allowing the Slackbot service to connect to the Metric Insights application for any required information.

-- MI Slackbot configuration file is encrypted after the MI Slackbot has been installed and launched on a server
+- The Slackbot configuration file is encrypted after Metric Insights Slackbot has been installed and launched on a server

-- The configuration file with default values is created automatically at
+- A configuration file with default values is automatically created at

 STEP 1.
-The first time the MI Slackbot is launched, the Installer will look for the bot_instance variable
+The first time Slackbot is launched, the service will look for the bot_instance variable

-- If there is no such variable, app_id and app_key credentials will be identified as unencrypted
+- If the variable is undefined, app_id and app_key credentials will be identified as unencrypted

-- bot_instance variable will be created with an assigned hash value (GUID)
+- The bot_instance variable is then assigned a hash value (GUID)

-STEP 2. app_id and app_key fields will be encrypted with "Secret Key" consisting of:
+STEP 2. app_id and app_key fields are encrypted with a "Secret Key" consisting of:

 - bot_instance hash value (generated every time the Slack App is installed)